Secured Loans & Bad Credit

 Lower interest rates

+As you use your property (or other valuable items) as collateral, most lenders will let you save money with lower monthly payments.
 However, the interest rate you receive depends entirely on the type of agreement you secure and your personal circumstances.

 Of course, there are also some disadvantages of secured loans, and it’s essential to be aware of them before you enter into an agreement.

-These loans are against your house
+These loans are taken out against your house

 While secured loans offer lower interest rates, you’ll usually have a longer term to deal with.
 For some people, this isn’t a big problem, but considering these loans can sometimes last for 25 years, the interest rate can cost you much more in the long run.